-15. When choosing the winner and runners up, the Judges will be looking for the most visually appealing and technically accomplished photograph that gives the best interpretation of the 10 French words (cf.7.).
+15. When choosing the winner and runners up, the Judges will be looking for the most visually appealing and technically accomplished photograph that shows the best interpretation of one of the 10 French words (cf.7.).
 The winners will be notified by email after the closing date of the Competition.

 16. The jury is composed of:

 17. The winners may be required to take part in publicity and marketing activities.

 18. There are six different prizes to win: